jembi/cameroon-bahmni-config/windows/README.md

 1. Open a CMD window (if one is not already open) and run command __*gpupdate /force*__

 #### Configure Power Management
-This section describes how to leverage the local GPO on the Windows Server to automatically and gracefully shutdown the server when the battery level reaches a capacity of 10%.
+This section describes how to leverage the local GPO on the Windows Server to automatically and gracefully shutdown the server when the battery level reaches a capacity of 15%.
+This is critical step to ensure that the Windows machine can shutdown both the VM and itself before running out of battery power.
+This also reduces the risk of facing corrupted files in both systems. __Note__: It is recommended that the battery level of 15% is not changed as the VM could need up to 2min to gracefully shutdown.

 ##### Critical battery notification action
 1. Navigate to the following path in the GPO editor: __*Computer Configuration/Administrative Templates/System/Power Management/Notification Settings*__